monicatrinhh/animal-crossing/proposal.md

 ## Nice to Have List

-- more villagers: Brewster, Daisy Mae
+- more villagers: Brewster, Daisy Mae, Cyrus and Reese
 - village map
 - changing clothes
 - villagers talking sound